ehwest/mdn_qms/README.md

 1. Files describing procedures that shall be used by the QMS
 2. Files containing templates used by procedures
-3. Files Containing filled-in Templates
+3. Files Containing filled-in templates (i.e. operational records)

 One or more files are provided within each  QMS folder, and altogether these folders and files capture the authoritative description of the QMS.